nuxeo/doc.nuxeo.com-content/src/nxdoc/rest-api/special-http-headers.md

 X-NXproperties: dublincore, file
 ```

-or to have all the document content, you can use the&nbsp;`*` character as the filter value or you can simply skip the header definition:
+or to have all the document content, you can use the `*` character as the filter value or you can simply skip the header definition:

 ```
 X-NXproperties: *